 The school is divided into two levels:

-Overlapping often occurs and placement will be made with consideration given to achievement levels, social grouping and chronoligical age.
-Each class has a maximunof twelve students.
-Two teachers are available in the mornings, and one teacher and a teacher-aide during the afternoon ( per class) giving a ration of 1:6.
+Overlapping often occurs and placement will be made with consideration given to achievement levels, social grouping and chronological age.
+Each class has a maximum of twelve students.
+We have a ratio teachers/teacher aides to students of 1:6.

 Senior students learn touch-typing using Touch-Type, Read and Spell, a computer aided learning course.
 The programme uses a multi-sensory approach, seeing, hearing, speaking, touching and can be modified according to the student’s needs.